CodeYourFuture/CYF-Workshops/devtools/readme.md

     - What is the name of the font used on the page?
     - What is the CSS variable that holds this value?
 (Hint: variables start with `--`, like, `--paper`)
+    - What is the brand colour value (Hint: it's set in a variable)?
-    - What is the brand colour value?
+    - What is the brand colour value used for in the page?
     - What variables hold [CSS length data type](https://developer.mozilla.org/en-US/docs/Web/CSS/length) values?

 1. When the timer goes off, share your answers with the other groups.
 Paste them in a thread in Slack and go quickly to the next challenge.